timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 %% This time, however, when seeking to hold onto the useful and beautiful in words %%
 %% pictures may be the perfect frame for our exercise. %%

 [1]: We noted this article due to its motivation of [yoga as effective, kinesthetic thinking](https://timothyb0912.github.io/blog/psychology/practice/2022/06/21/Yoga-and-kinesthetic-thinking.html)

+[2]: The notion of connection is not hyperbole.
+Trees [communicate](https://www.npr.org/sections/health-shots/2021/05/04/993430007/trees-talk-to-each-other-mother-tree-ecologist-hears-lessons-for-people-too) and are connected.